 - Wireless charging for Smartphones

-You can find it on Amazon or on their official website.
-If you choose to buy it on Amazon, use the coupon code “BLUETTI50” to get an additional 4% discount.
+P.S: You can use the coupon code “BLUETTI50” to get an additional 4% discount.

 Features I Liked